laudena/flask-black-dashboard/README.md

 The working setup Video [Is here](https://youtu.be/lBk1q_Q5vkI)

 To set the right time, use the clock web interface and enter the time shown by the clock (current clock's hands position).
 It will then quickly move the hands to the right position.

+See the setup steps at the end of this file.

 ---